Japanese restaurants that cook in front of you: Have an AWESOME time!

-What kind of Japanese foods can be cooked in front of me?
+What kinds of Japanese foods can be cooked in front of me?

-Teppanyaki is literally translated to iron grill and may include okonomiyaki in its definition, but it usually relates to meat or seafood baked in a high-end restaurant over a grill.
-You can sit at the counter in this type of restaurant and see the chef cook all the ingredients carefully before your eyes.
+You can sit at the counter in this type of Japanese restaurant and see the chefs cook all the ingredients carefully right before your eyes!

-Robatayaki is a boiled fish or vegetable in a firehouse in the restaurant’s center area.
-You can also sit on a table and see the products cooked by the chef over a charcoal fire, giving them a subtle flavor of BBQ.
+If you’re into seafood dishes, robatayaki is a boiled fish or vegetable cooked in a restaurant’s center area.
+You can also sit at a table and see the products cooked by the chef over a charcoal fire, giving them the subtle flavor of BBQ.

-Kabayaki is an eel skewer, dipped in soy sauce and they slowly cooked over a grill.
-It’s often consumed during the summer in Japan since it’s thought to help with summer fatigue.
+Kabayaki is an eel skewer that’s dipped in soy sauce and slowly cooked over a grill.
+It’s often consumed during the summer in Japan since it’s thought to help with fatigue.

 Recently, high-end yakitori restaurants have started to appear.
-There you can enjoy yakitori in a more familiar, western setting and it’s even served with wine.
+At these places, you can enjoy yakitori in a more familiar western setting and it’s even served with wine.

 Foods that you cook at your table

-These are both meals that you can cook using a hot pot right at the center of your table.
-Both shabu shabu and sukiyaki are thin pork or beef slices paired with vegetables, that you can cook yourself.
+With these meals, you can cook food using a hot pot right at the center of your table.
+Both shabu shabu and sukiyaki are thin pork or beef slices paired with vegetables that you can cook yourself.

 It resembles more of a savory pancake packed with multiple ingredients.
 The ingredients can range from seafood, pork, mochi, and more.
-They can also be topped with mayonnaise, bonito flakes, and bull-dog sauce.
+It can also be topped with mayonnaise, bonito flakes, and Bulldog sauce.